3:00pm PINECAR RACES

 Bring your official Pinecar to the Derby and see how it stacks up!
 You know – like those Boyscout cars you made with your dad, accept he started getting all OCD on you and only let you put a sticker on top so you could say you helped?
 We’re a stickler for the rules – but the rules are different than boy scouts – so pay attention to make sure your car qualifies.

 Registration is required.
-Read rules below and then click link to sign up.
+Read rules below.

 As always, we don’t know how many participants to expect.
 We need registration ahead of time, and we ask you to expect a bit of…chaos.
 Stay tuned.

 REGISTRATION LINK coming soon

 Your car must be built from an official “Boy Scouts of America” Pinewood Derby kit

 ALL CARS MUST PASS INSPECTION TO QUALIFY FOR THE RACE

 - The car weight shall not exceed 10.0 ounces (NOTE: this weight is double what some Cubscout racers used to be).